Honda says defective Takata air bags in 2002 used different design

 A Honda spokesman on Thursday said the 2002 recall "is unrelated to all later ruptures" and "involves a prior generation of air bag inflators than the ones that are the subject of subsequent recalls."

-The air bags in both Honda cars were supplied by Japan's Takata Corp, which made the air bags installed in more than 10 million cars from Honda and other manufacturers that have been recalled since 2008.
+The air bags in both Honda cars were supplied by Japan's Takata Corp (7312.T), which made the air bags installed in more than 10 million cars from Honda and other manufacturers that have been recalled since 2008.

 A Takata spokesman on Thursday confirmed that the ruptured inflator involved in the 2002 Honda recall was of a different design that the ones involved in later recalls that began in 2008.